 Traveling with vestibular migraine can be incredibly challenging.
 Not only are you afraid of easily triggering an episode, but it’s also scary to not be around all your comforts of home.
 Plus flying with vestibular migraine can be a challenging experience.

-Because my chronic vestibular migraine disorder started after a trip around Asia, flying terrified me for a long time.
-My husband and I loved to travel, and it was always a huge part of our lives before this neurological illness began.
+Because my chronic vestibular migraine disorder began a couple weeks after a trip around Asia, flying terrified me for a long time.
+My husband and I loved to travel, and it was always a huge part of our lives before I had a neurological illness.

 Flying with Vestibular Migraine